PhilipCastiglione/philipcastiglione.github.io/_posts/2020-01-01-technology-choices.md

 layout: post
 post_title: Technology Choices
 categories: blog management
-excerpt: Principles and tips to guide choices about technology
+excerpt: A few quick principles and tips to guide technology & design choices
 ---
-### Core principles
+### Core Principles

-- simplicity over almost everything
+- Simplicity over almost everything
-- the principle of least surprise
+- The principle of least surprise
-- obvious over clever
+- Obvious over clever
-- code functionality and features for today, maybe tomorrow, but not “the future”
+- Code functionality and features for today, maybe tomorrow, but not “the future”
-- time saved with shortcuts cost 5x the velocity
+- Time saved with shortcuts cost 5x the velocity

 ### Tips